TU-Berlin-DIMA/moodle-tools/docs/analyze_results.md

 ## Step 1: Download the quiz responses as a CSV file

+Make sure to set the language to English and to also download the question text and right answers.

 ## Step 2: Determine the type of questions for each quiz

 At the moment, this is a manual process.